N0rb3rt0L4ncz0s/N0rb3rt0L4ncz0s/README.md

 About Me

 Hi!
 I'm Norbert Lanczos from Mezőcsát, Hungary.
-I currently work as a maintenance technician at an IT company, while also completing an electrician training course.
+I currently work as a maintenance technician at an IT company.
 I am learning Python step-by-step along with Git and GitHub, aiming to create my own projects and expand my skills in web development, data management, and automation.

 In my free time, I enjoy gardening, bird breeding, and participating in racing pigeon competitions.